CGRU/cgru/docs/afanasy/watch.rst

 (you do not need to re-login to switch between modes).
 To reset super user mode you can type password again.

-You can configure passwords in a CGRU config JSON file by variables:
+You can configure passwords in a CGRU config JSON files (see :ref:`cgru-configuration` page).
+Passwords are defined by configuration variables:

 pswd_visor
 ----------